Alex Bregman Player Props: Astros vs. Blue Jays

-On Tuesday, Alex Bregman (.595 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+On Wednesday, Alex Bregman (.486 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
 First pitch is at 7:07 PM ET.

 Alex Bregman Game Info & Props vs. the Blue Jays